mylesalamb/TauOS/README.md

 Raspberry Pi 4b, I will probably develop it as a monolithic kernel.
 As the hardware fixed.
 Maybe I'll port it to the Raspberry Pi 5, or a mangopi-mq, whenever I am in posession of one of those boards.

+In its current state the operating system only supports SDHC SD cards, as in thats the only the only type of SD card I have tested with, SDUC might work.
+SDSC definitely will not.

 I have a SPI ethernet board which is much easier to program than the PCI ethernet on the board, so networking is something that I will also work on.